 Keep your domain and hosting separate…always!
 If anything went wrong with the host, you just might lose your domain name.
 If you registered your domain on an unknown unaccredited registrar, what could go wrong?

-Long story short, keep your domain registered separate, but most of all, try to use an ICANN accredited and popular domain registrar for it.
-The most popular one of course is Godaddy, which is where I have all my domains.
-Don’t like their hosting, but for domain management, I recommend registering or moving your domain to them.
+Long story short, keep your domain registered separately, but most of all, try to use an ICANN accredited and popular domain registrar for it.
+The most popular one of course is GoDaddy but there many great ones with cheaper pricing.
+I don’t like their hosting, but for domain management, they’re not too bad.
 Of course, that is just my own opinion after 12 years of using them.
 Just be careful of their opt-in and up-sells…they are good at trying to sell you more.

 Let’s Talk About Pricing